Consumer Medicine Information

 How to take it

 Take VYVANSE exactly as prescribed.
-VYVANSE comes in 3 different strength capsules.
+VYVANSE comes in 6 different strength of capsules.

 Take VYVANSE once a day in the morning.